Montano Lucino: Events

-The most recent of the town's events, it takes place in June and lasts two days.
+The most recent of the town's events takes place in June and lasts two days.
 It offers typical dishes based on lake fish (misultin, pesce di lago in carpione, bleaks) and classic Italian traditional dishes such as fritto misto and pasta allo scoglio.
 The festival is accompanied by evening musical entertainment.

 Infrastructure and transport

 Crossed by the Via Varesina, (State Road 342 Briantea), between 1910 and 1955 the town was served by a stop along the tramway Como-Appiano Gentile-Mozzate.
 The Asf Autolinee C71 line connects Montano Lucino to Como, while the C70 line connects Lucino to Como.